roman-milk/roman-milk.github.io/snowed-in-24.md

  Her smirk was dangerous when she replied with a whispered, "Just taking a bath..."
 Gillian drained the glass and held it towards her brother.
 "Top me up, will you."

  Adam stared at his sister and tried to figure out just what had happened.
 He thought back, analysing the past twenty minutes while attempting to make sense of how it was he'd ended up in the bath with Gil.
 He was confused by the speed of events, baffled by his sister's behaviour and attitude.
 Adam's muddled brain had difficulty processing the impressions assaulting him.
 He was aroused yet reticent.
 He was part thrilled to be where he was, gloriously nude with his gorgeous sister; yet another place inside him was appalled.
 Gillian was nineteen, too young to be playing such a dangerous game—especially with her brother.
-Report_Story #2